-The Board of Directors monitored and supervised all Company activity closely.
+The Board of Directors monitors and supervises all Company activities closely.
 The Company's constitution allows the Directors to pass resolutions equivalent to meetings by way of circulating resolution.
 During the year, the Board passed 8 circulating resolutions.
 No Board meetings were held.

-The Company has an established Audit and Risk Committee and a Remuneration and Nomination Committee and, in the year ended 30 June 2018, the full Board filled the roles of both committees.
+The Company has an established Audit and Risk Committee and a Remuneration and Nomination Committee.
+For the year ended 30 June 2019, the full Board filled the roles of both committees.